openstack-archive/fuel-plugin-6wind-virtual-accelerator/spec/spec-1.0.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

 ======================================================
-Fuel Plugin for 6WIND virtual accelerator installation
+Fuel Plugin for 6WIND Virtual Accelerator installation
 ======================================================

-The Fuel plugin for 6WIND virtual accelerator allows to install and integrate the virtual accelerator on desired nodes (compute) running Mirantis Openstack 7.0.
+The Fuel plugin for 6WIND Virtual Accelerator allows to install and integrate the Virtual Accelerator on desired nodes (compute) running Mirantis Openstack 7.0.

 This plugin uses the Fuel pluggable architecture and it must be compatible with (at least) the version 7.0 of Mirantis OpenStack.